You are here

 - Adults with Any Mental Illness (AMI)

-- Adults with Dependence or Abuse of Illicit Drugs or Alcohol
+- Adults with Alcohol Dependence and Illicit Drugs Use (Marijuana, Heroin, and Cocaine)

 - Adults with Serious Thoughts of Suicide

 - Adults with AMI who Did Not Receive Treatment

 - Adults with Disability Who Could Not See a Doctor Due to Costs

 Adult Prevalence of Mental Illness - Adults with Any Mental Illness (AMI)

 According to SAMHSA, “Any Mental Illness (AMI) is defined as having a diagnosable mental, behavioral, or emotional disorder, other than a developmental or substance use disorder.
 Any mental illness includes persons who have mild mental illness, moderate mental illness, and serious mental illness.

 18.01% of adults struggle with a mental health problems annual.
 Equivalent to 43.4 million Americans.

 4.2 million live with an Anxiety Disorder.